Results of IDP IELTS

 You will have to provide the data in either of the following links:

-Once you have entered all the data correctly and clicked on the 'search' button you will be able to access your IELTS results IDP.
+Once you have entered all the data correctly and clicked on the 'search' button you will be able to access your test results.
 However, the results are only a springboard to your future endeavors.
 Thus, you should know your options after you receive your results and they are discussed in the following section.

 Utility of Your IELTS Results IDP